haykh/oh-my-dear-imgui/docs/getting-started.rst

 The ``main.cpp`` file is the actual source code for our application.
 We start by including the main ``omdi`` header file, which exposes all the functionality of the library.
 Then we define the ``main`` function, which is the entry point of any C++ program.

-Inside the ``main`` function, we first create an instance of ``omdi::State``, which represents the application state.
+Inside the ``main`` function, we first create an instance of :cpp:class:`omdi::State`, which represents the application state.
 This state can be used to store various settings and data for the application (more on that later).
-Next, we create an instance of ``omdi::App``, passing a pointer to the state we just created.
+Next, we create an instance of :cpp:class:`omdi::App`, passing a pointer to the state we just created.
 This ``App`` object is responsible for managing the application lifecycle, including initialization and rendering.

 After creating the ``App`` object, we initialize it by calling ``app.Init(&state)``, which sets up the necessary resources and configurations for the application.
 Finally, we enter the rendering loop by calling ``app.Render(&state)``, which will keep the application running and rendering until it is closed.